Social media marketing is more important than ever before. Today billions of people use social media, and that number is growing every day.

 Facebook ads are often the top choice for Facebook marketers.
 While there are several ways to market on Facebook, ads are common because they’re simple, flexible, and impactful.

-Facebook ads are great for beginners and veterans alike.
+Facebook ads are great when it comes to marketing for ecommerce as well as traditional businesses.
 They scale very well, so whether you’re looking to get your first online sales or expand your advertising strategy, you’ll be able to modify your Facebook ads to suit your exact needs.

 In fact, you can fine-tune just about any aspect of Facebook ads.
 Their audience targeting is an industry standard at this point.
 Facebook allows you to create lookalike and custom audiences so you can precisely target your demographic.
 If that weren’t enough, Facebook’s retargeting ability is stellar.
 You can choose from many ad formats and optimize each ad in just about every way imaginable (including traffic, leads, engagement, purchase objectives, and much more).